What is Consent?

 - Consent may be withdrawn at any time, and when it is withdrawn all sexual activity must stop immediately

 - Consent can’t legally be given by a person who is intoxicated.
 If you're too drunk to make decisions and communicate with your partner, you're too drunk to consent

 - Consent doesn’t mean “no.” And, the absence of a "no" doesn't mean "yes"

-- Sexy is talking about sex with your partner and setting your boundaries
+- Sexy is talking about intimate acts with your partner and setting your boundaries

 - Sexy is listening to and being listened to by your partner - because it shows caring and respect